aureliojargas/txt2regex/README.md

 A: The program do use the bash environment variables `$LINES` and `$COLUMNS` to get the actual screen size.
-Those **MUST** be exported variables, or you'll be stucked at the default 80x25 size.
+Those **MUST** be exported variables, or you'll be stuck at the default 80x25 size.
 Try:

     /bin/bash -c 'echo $COLUMNS $LINES'